donaldpipowitch/how-to-create-a-language-server-and-vscode-extension/README.md

 Let's start with our `core` package.

-## Creating `@donaldpipowitch/vscode-extension-core`
+## Creating `@donaldpipowitch/vscode-extension-core` and add search

 The core package exports a function called `search` which takes a search value to look for VS Code extensions.
 We actually use the _Visual Studio MarketPlace API_ here, which is **not public** and **could break at any time** ([not just my words](https://twitter.com/ErichGamma/status/1029758007272505350)).
 You normally probably wouldn't want to rely on this, but for the sake of a tutorial it should be fine.

-We'll use [`axios`](https://github.com/axios/axios) and we want the caller of our `search` function to be able to _cancel_ our request, so we'll return not just an awaitable `request` object (which fulfills to an array of extensions on success), but also a `cancel` method.
+We'll use [`axios`](https://github.com/axios/axios) to make requests against the MarketPlace API and we want the caller of our `search` function to be able to _cancel_ our request, so we'll return not just an awaitable `request` object (which fulfills to an array of extensions on success), but also a `cancel` method.
 If the caller calls `cancel` the `request` will be fulfilled as `undefined`.
 All in all the request should be relatively straightforward if you used `axios` before.

 This is our [`src/search.ts`](packages/core/src/search.ts):